Sunday, October 25, 2020

 The Gaddi Tribe of Naddi Village

 When I step foot in Dharamshala, I'll have a pleasant vacation with its friendly vibe.
-That was a long 12 hours bus ride from New Delhi, India, and I promised my stay would be worth it, like a lifetime vacation.
+That was a long 12-hour bus ride from New Delhi, India, and I promised my stay would be worth it, like a lifetime vacation.

-The emotion is still alive whenever it flashes back to my soulful journey in the lower Himalayan foothill of Dharamshala in Himachal Pradesh.
+Emotions are still alive whenever I flashback to my soulful journey in the lower Himalayan foothills of Dharamshala in Himachal Pradesh.
+It was a journey filled with awe-inspiring landscapes, heartwarming encounters, and profound tranquility.
 Seven years have passed, but the memories still live on.

-A little rain greeted me at the bus station in McLeod Ganj as I looked for a taxi heading to the hotel in Naddi Village -- the home of the Gaddi Tribe.
+A little rain greeted me at the bus station in McLeod Ganj as I looked for a taxi heading to the hotel in Naddi Village -- the home of the Gaddi Tribe, known for their unique customs, traditional attire, and warm hospitality.

-That was a cold and shivering early morning check-in at around 7 a.m., so I unpacked my things, had a little rest, enjoyed a cold shower, had my first breakfast, and got ready for my first day of tour and adventure in the land of the Tibetans-in-exile in McLeod Ganj.
+That was a cold and shivering early morning check-in at around 7 a.m., so I unpacked my things, had a little rest, enjoyed a cold shower, had my first breakfast of steaming hot momos and butter tea, and got ready for my first day of tour and adventure in the land of the Tibetans-in-exile in McLeod Ganj.

 I spent four days exploring McLeod Ganj and saw and heard from The Dalai Lama when he talked about his place in the Tsuglagkhang temple.

-McLeod Ganj was the town center, but it was in Naddi Village where I enjoyed the serenity.
-That was a blissful experience.
+While McLeod Ganj was the bustling town center, it was in Naddi Village that I found true serenity.
+It was a blissful experience, a peaceful retreat from the world.

 Just a few steps away from the hotel where I stayed in the home of the sweet and gentle Naddi tribe.
 I've met several Gaddi people, including children and adults, and learned about their culture, livelihood, and living conditions.
 A little interaction but a meaningful observation.